 Here are three arguments in favor of abortion, and three arguments against it.

 Three reasons abortion should be an option:

 Making an adult decision

 It is the parents’ responsibility to love, care and provide for their children – those already in the world and those yet to be born.
-But, if a pregnant woman knows there is no way for her to give her child-to-be the physical, emotional and financial sustenance he or she needs to survive and thrive, or if the fetus is diagnosed with a life-limiting medical condition, it is the mother’s right and obligation to make a very adult decision.
+But, if a pregnant woman knows there is no way for her to give her child-to-be the physical, emotional and financial sustenance he or she needs to survive and thrive, or if the fetus is diagnosed with a life-limiting medical condition, many believe that it is the mother’s right and obligation to make a very adult decision.
 This includes taking responsibility and preventing the unborn child from having a life of pain, suffering, sadness and neglect.
 It is far easier to continue with a pregnancy than it is to supply a living child with everything he or she requires.
 In fact, it may be more responsible in such a case, and especially in cases of rape, to terminate the pregnancy than it would be to remain with child.

 Legislation = safety